 The other concept we introduce is the concept of chore.
-With this term we denote a difficult or disagreeable task.
-In this case the seller of a chore (the auctioneer) is willing to pay somebody else (a bidder or a server) to carry out the chore.
+With this term we denote "a difficult or disagreeable task" (from the Merriam-Webster Online Dictionary).
+In this case the seller of a chore (we denote him as the auctioneer) is willing to pay somebody else (a bidder or a server) to carry out the chore.